swaptacular/swpt_accounts/protocol.rst

    ``"OK"``, and SHOULD hint at the reason for the failure. [#failed-commit]_ In all other cases, this value MUST be ``"OK"``.

+total_locked_amount : int64
+   The total sum secured (locked) for prepared transfers on the account, after the transfer has been finalized.
+This MUST be a non-negative number.

 ts : date-time
    The moment at which this message was sent (the message's